Join Our Team of Local Food Guides/Hosts

-Interviews will be conducted starting as soon as early April, 2022, once we have a candidate pool.
-Position would start in April or as soon as candidate is hired with training, moving into more hours as we go into the busy season.
+Interviews will be conducted starting as soon as early Feb 1, 2023, once we have a candidate pool.
+Position would start right away or as soon as candidate is hired with training, moving into more hours as we go into the busy season.

 Published on Jan 09 2023